wp-plugins/amr-users/readme.txt

 List upcoming recurring or single events, notes, journal, freebusy information from many ical feeds.
 Offers a range of defaults and customisation options.
 Including the possiblity of grouping events by month/week/day or many other for presentation and styling.
 Offers your viewers the option to subscribe or add the events or the whole calendar to their calendars (google or other).

-Requires
-php 5 > 5.2, and
-the php DATETIME Class enabled (this is standard in php 5.2).
+NB: Plugin requires php 5 > 5.2, and the php DATETIME Class enabled (this is standard in php 5.2).
+You will get a parse error,something like
+"syntax error, unexpected T_VARIABLE in...." if you are not on a version of PHP that has the "clone" function.
+It is not possble to trap the php version elegantly since this is being caught at parse time before the plugin executes.

 Test with your calendar at demo site: